 Former Cauldron singer Matthew Barlow was inducted for the third album, Burnt Offerings.
 He would add a new dimension to the band's sound and become a permanent fixture alongside Schaffer.
 Bassist Abell would play on 1996's The Dark Saga, but would soon depart.
 The Dark Saga sported a McFarlane - creator of Spawn - cover artwork and a story line to match.
 Engineer Mark Prator would contribute drum tracks.
+Bassist Keith Menser came and went in 1996.
 Iced Earth issued a sampler in 1997 which was appropriately called Days Of Purgatory.

 The Horror Show proved to be Iced Earth's last album for Century Media.
 Following a protracted bidding process the band signed with SPV.
 At first, Century Media seemed to be the winner when the band's popular singer Matt Barlow left the act in order to pursue a degree in Criminal Justice Administration.
 It was rumoured that the singer's decision was influenced by the events of 9/11.
 The vocal tracks were re-recorded and the band was again on track with the recruitment of the recently unemployed Ripper Owens of Judas Priest fame.
 Guitarist Ralph Santolla would soon join the revamped line-up.
+Schaffer criticized the departed bassist DiGiorgio and even mentioned that the bassist stayed in the band long enough to publicize his website on the album’s liner notes.
+In an interview, Sadus' Steve DiGiorgio - partly responding to Jon Schaeffer's comments on DiGiorgio - called Iced Earth an 'Iron Maiden cover band'.
+Iced Earth, which was set to begin a North American trek, had its merchandise and equipment confiscated at the Hungarian border just prior to playing Vienna as part of its one-band European tour in 2002.
 The Glorious Burden was another sales success for the band justifying SPV's investment in the band.
 Shows with Primal Fear, Evergrey and Children Of Bodom followed.
 Richard Christy was soon out pursuing a career on the Howard Stern show, but the show continued with Halford drummer Bobby Jarzombek when the band headlined shows with Beyond The Embrace and Trivium.
 At the same time, former members Gene Adam, guitarist Bill Owen, bassist Dave Abell and drummer Mark Prator united for the not-so-subtly-named Unearthed.
 Century Media squeezed some more money out of Iced Earth in mid-2004 when it issued The Blessed And The Damned compilation.
 Tim Owens' solo ventured was named Beyond Fear in 2005.
 The band had a new DVD called Gettysburg (1863) in early 2005.
 Century Media issued the video equivalent to the band’s Alive In Athens from footage it reported as “recently discovered.”
 The band, in the meanwhile, calls the release a “money grab.”
 Simultaneously, guitarist Ernie Carletti was facing rape and kidnapping charges in Delaware.
 The new guitarist was UK-based Tim Mills in 2006 who was the owner of Bare Knuckle Pickups.
 Brent Smedley also returned to be the band’s drummer once again.
 The title of the next Iced Earth album was announced to be Framing Armageddon (Something Wicked Part 1) for late 2007.
 The album was to be followed by a second part roughly six months later.
 In the meantime, Bo Wallace left the band due to family issues.
 Beyond Fear’s Dennis Hayes replaced him.
 Former singer Matthew Barlow joined Pyramaze of Denmark in 2007 as a replacement for another American singer, Lance King.
 Iced Earth and Annihilator began touring together in late 2007.
 Former guitarist Tim Mills joined Civilization One in 2009, which featured former Firewind singer Chitral "Chity" Somapala.
 Other former and soon-to-be future members were also present.
 Matt Barlow surprisingly rejoined Iced Earth replacing his successor Tim Owens months after returning to the metal scene by joining Pyramaze.
 Jon Schaffer claimed he had received much encouragement from the fans of the band for this decision and the old/new singer would be heard on the upcoming Something Wicked Part 2 album.
 Barlow would also continue in Pyramaze as well as continue his career as a policeman.
 Ripper Owens soon joined Soulbender and Yngwie Malmsteen.
 The band’s next full-length album, The Crucible Of Man (Something Wicked Part II), was released through SPV Records in September.
 A single called I Walk Among You preceded it.
 The band announced the release of a full-length DVD entitled Festivals Of The Wicked for the autumn.
 Jon Schaffer of Iced Earth completed work on an album for his new political act, Sons Of Liberty, in 2009.
 The new act’s album, Brush-fires Of The Mind, is available for free and is affiliated with conspiracy theory website http://www.infowars.com.
 Iced Earth cancelled its tour of Argentina, Chile and Colombia next “due to circumstances out of our control.”
 The band’s Mexican and Brazilian shows were proceeding in February however.
 Iced Earth Box Of The Wicked was released on April 26th by SPV/Steamhammer Records.
 The set was limited to 10,000 copies worldwide.
 The band’s Something Wicked concept was included in the box set featuring the original digipak CDs Framing Armageddon and The Crucible Of Man as well as the original digipaks EPs Overture Of The Wicked and I Walk Among You.
 The band announced four North American dates for the autumn of 2010.
 Meant as an ‘Escape From The Studio,’ these dates would also give people the chance to see Jon Schaffer's new political project Sons Of Liberty on stage for its first live performances.
 Richer fans could pay for so-called VIP packages.
 Further blurring of the line between metal and pop: 70,000 Tons Of Metal, a heavy metal themed cruise ship, would sail Monday, January 24th, 2011 aboard the Royal Caribbean from Miami, FL to Cozumel, Mexico and would return on Friday, January 28th, 2011.
 Several of the bands participating included Iced Earth, Agent Steel, Testament and Trouble.
 Iced Earth's live DVD, Festivals Of The Wicked, was out in February of 2011.
 The right-wing band, featuring Jon Schaffer. included several shows and a documentary on its DVD.